amazzoli/GeomDraw/docs/editor_guide.markdown

 ### Drawing on the renderer

 All the other sections of the window allows you to draw geometric objects on the SpriteRenderer.
-As an example, we create first a broken line and then a semitransparent ellipses.
+As an example, we create first a broken line and then a semitransparent ellipse.
 The coordinates are always in world units with the origin in the bottom left corner of the texture.
 However, Unity reflects the x-axis and therefore the origin will be at the bottom right.
 This is no longer true when you export the image.
 Note that you have to select the SpriteRenderer on which you want to draw, otherwise nothing will happens.

 ![newSprite](images/drawer_broken_line.png){:style="display:block; margin-left:auto; margin-right:auto"}